All dogs need toys to keep their brains and bodies busy.

 When it’s time to play, simply turn the ball on and then toss it to your pooch — the toy will take care of the rest!

-- REDUCE ANXIETY AND BOREDOM – With funny sounds and erratic movements, this plush dog toy will...
+- REDUCE ANXIETY AND BOREDOM – With funny sounds and erratic movements, these funny dog toys & plush...

 - BATTERY OPERATED PROLONGED PLAY – To change batteries, remove the plastic ball from plush toy...